heptarch/heptarch.github.io/drafts/demon.md

 *3 $\times 10^9$ BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest is pursued by a flock of smaller, fleeter ones, like a spider by flies.
+The largest, purple, swollen and multi-limbed, is pursued by a flock of smaller ones, like a spider by flies.
 The spider savages one fly, then another, in huge flickering whips of light, ingesting them before they can heal.
-But there are so many flies; some are attached, leech-like, to its side, and from open wounds light, fluid, patches of disembodied structure, radiate into the void.
+But there are so many flies; some are attached, leech-like, to its side, and from open wounds blobs of fluid and disembodied structure radiate into the void.
 It is bleeding to death.

-Twelve flies break off from the swarm and form an icosahedral web.
+Twelve flies break off from the swarm and dart into alignment, an icosahedral web thousands of miles wide around the dying spider.
-Slowly, with ritual symmetry, they converge on the dying spider, folding up space as they go.
+Slowly, with ritual symmetry, they converge, folding up space as they go.
 The letter is sealed and despatched to the future.

 <p align="center">